-The PUT /thirdpartyRequests/transactions/<ID>/error resource will have the same content as the PUT /transactionRequests/<ID>/error resource described in Section 6.4.5.1 of Ref.
-1 above.
+The PUT /thirdPartyRequests/transactionRequests/<ID>/error resource will have the same content as the PUT /transactionRequests/<ID>/error resource described in Section 6.4.5.1 of Ref.

-PATCH /thirdpartyRequests/transactions/<ID>/error

-Used by: DFSP

-The issuing PISP will expect a response to their request for a transfer which describes the finalized state of the requested transfer.
-This response will be given by a PATCH call on the /thirdpartyRequests/transactions/<ID>/error resource.
-The content of this resource will be the same as the data model described in Table 24 of Ref.
-1 above, in the section describing the PUT command on the /transfers/<ID>/error resource shown in Section 6.7.5.1 of Ref.
 1 above.

 thirdPartyRequests/verifications

 The /thirdPartyRequests/verifications resource is used by a Payer DFSP to verify that an authorization response received from a PISP was signed using the correct key, in cases where the authentication service to be used is implemented by the switch and not internally by the DFSP.
 The DFSP sends the original challenge and the signed response to the authentication service, together with the consent ID to be used for the verification.
 The authentication service compares the response with the result of signing the challenge with the private key associated with the consent ID, and, if the two match, it returns a positive result.
 Otherwise, it returns an error.